China admits 4 PLA soldiers killed in Galwan Valley clash with Indian Army | Law-Order

 The PLA Daily claimed that the Indian soldiers attacked the Chinese military personnel with steel tubes and cudgels and threw stones.

-This is the first time China has acknowledged casualties and details of these officers and soldiers' sacrifice, four of whom died when dealing with the Indian military's ''illegal trespassing'' of the Galwan Valley Line of Actual Control (LAC), it said.
+This is the first time China has acknowledged casualties and details of these officers and soldiers' sacrifice, four of whom died when dealing with the Indian military's ''illegal trespassing'' of the Galwan Valley.

 The Russian official news agency TASS reported on February 10 that 45 Chinese servicemen were killed in the Galwan Valley clash.
 According to an American intelligence report last year, the number of casualties on the Chinese side was 35.

-The Galwan incident was the biggest confrontation between the two militaries after their 1967 clashes in Nathu La when India lost around 80 soldiers while over 300 Chinese army personnel were killed in the confrontation.
+The Galwan incident was the biggest confrontation between the two militaries after their 1967 clashes in Nathu La when India lost around 80 soldiers while over 300 Chinese army personnel were killed.

 The India-China border dispute covers the 3,488-km-long LAC.
 China claims Arunachal Pradesh as part of southern Tibet, while India contests it.